hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/262__Praveen_R._Bhat.md

 > conditions for pramANa, they are not sufficient (there is ativyApti in
 > dehAtma aikya bhrama for example), the viShaya has to be abAdhitam too.
 >
-Of course, abAdhitatva is assumed in all pramANas.​
+Of course, abAdhitatva is assumed in all pramANas.

 > In the strictest interpretation of this rule, the only pramANas are shruti